Mum & Dad: Plot

 The film begins at Heathrow Airport, where a Polish immigrant named Lena Malley is working a shift as a cleaner.
 While there, her colleague Birdie (Ainsley Howard) helps her to clean the toilets.
 The two begin to talk and Lena reveals that she lives alone and doesn't keep in touch with her family.
 Birdie introduces Lena to her adopted brother Elbie, who also works at the airport and is a mute.
 Lena tells Birdie that she doesn't get on with her family.
-While talking, Lena notices scars on Birdie's arm; Birdie explains that she used to have behavioral problems; but states that she's better now.
-At the end of the shift, Lena misses her bus so Birdie tells her that her dad will drive Lena home if they walk to Birdie's house.
+While talking, Lena notices scars on Birdie's arm; Birdie explains that she used to have behavioral problems but states that she's better now.
+At the end of the shift, Lena misses her bus, so Birdie tells her that her dad will drive Lena home if they walk to Birdie's house.

 Upon arriving at the house, Lena is knocked out from behind and injected with a syringe.
 She wakes up dressed as a child and tied to a chair to the sound of screaming coming from another room.
 Moments later, Mum and Dad enter the room and introduce themselves.
-Mum tells Lena that if she does what she is told everything will be ok.
+Mum tells Lena that if she does what she is told, everything will be okay.
 Lena is unable to respond because of the injection she received earlier and Mum proceeds to inject her with a sedative.
-When she wakes up again Mum begins carving marks into her back.

-Lena is unable to speak, and Mum tells her not to make any attempt to talk.
-She gives Lena another injection, and Lena falls asleep.
-She wakes up later, tied to a frame.
-Mum tells her that she wanted another girl to come and live there.
+She wakes up tied to a frame, and Mum tells her that she wanted another girl to come and live there.
 Mum then pierces Lena's skin with some metal and carves some marks into her back.
-Following this incident Lena is taken to see Dad, who tells her that she will be a member of their family, and in his house she will follow his rules.
+Following this incident Lena is taken to see Dad, who tells her that she will be a member of their family and that, in his house, she will follow his rules.

 At breakfast, the family are watching pornography.
-Lena makes an escape attempt but Dad grabs her and Elbie drags her back to the table.
+Lena makes an escape attempt, but Dad grabs her, and Elbie drags her back to the table.

-Birdie takes Lena through her chores.
-Back in her room, Lena attempts to escape, but hears Dad watching her through the keyhole.
-Over the following days Lena is repeatedly humiliated for no particular reason.
-Lena finds and hides a mobile phone but is quickly caught and put on heavier sedation as a consequence.
-A few days later, Lena catches the attention of a man outside but is seen by Dad, who drags her into his torture room, puts her in a suitcase and orders Elbie to hit it with a hammer.
+Back in her room, Lena attempts to escape but hears Dad watching her through the keyhole.
+Over the following days Lena is repeatedly humiliated and tortured.
+She finds and hides a mobile phone but is quickly caught and put on heavier sedation as a consequence.
+A few days later, Lena catches the attention of a man outside but is seen by Dad, who drags her into his torture room, puts her in a suitcase, and repeatedly striking her with a mallet.